engnour94/city_explorer_api/README.md

 ***
 ## lab9
-Number and name of feature: Feature 1 Database
+Number and name of feature: Feature 1 movies

 Estimate of time needed to complete: 30 min

-Start time: 4:11
+Start time: 2:30

-Finish time: 5:25
+Finish time: 3:40

-Actual time needed to complete: 1.25 hour
+Actual time needed to complete: 1:10 hour
 ***
-Number and name of feature: Feature 2 server
+Number and name of feature: Feature 2 yelp and paginating

 Estimate of time needed to complete: 3 hours

-Start time: 6:00 pm
+Start time: 4:00

-Finish time: 12:30 am
+Finish time: 7:00

-Actual time needed to complete: 6.5 hours
+Actual time needed to complete: 3 hours